EXPRESSCLUSTER/SAP-ASE_Sybase/SAP-ASE_cluster.md

 #### On Client machine
 1. On WebManager Operation Mode, move the group to Secondary Server
 #### On Seconday Servers
-1. Follow steps ★ on Primary Server
+1. Do the same as step 1-7 on Primary Server
 1. Create test table
 	```bat
 	$ isql -Usa -P<sa password> -Sasecluster